 Bladder control surgery to treat stress incontinence is available and works by giving more support to the urethra.
 The support keeps you from leaking when pressure is put on your bladder or your urethra, putting you in control of when it’s time to go.
 There are also procedures available to treat urge incontinence.

 Our doctors will help to decide if a procedure or surgery is the best option for you and will walk you through how it works as well as answer any questions you may have.

 How to get help for female urinary incontinence

 Still feeling unsure about your first step?
 Remember, incontinence doesn’t have to stop you from enjoying daily life on your terms.
 Getting the right diagnosis and treatment can be a life changer.

-If you think that you might have urinary incontinence, reach out to one of our primary care doctors.
-We’ll answer any questions you may have and guide you to treatment that will work for you.
+If you think that you might have urinary incontinence, reach out to one of our primary care doctors or women’s health specialists.
+We’ll answer any questions you may have and guide you toward treatment that will work for you.
 If specialty care is needed, we’ll refer you to our team of compassionate urogynecology specialists.